-How are Moffat County commissioners' attendance records?
+How are Moffat County Commissioners' attendance records?

 “When we need stuff he gets it for us,” he said. “(Kinkaid) is fine on that.”

-Mathers said commissioners are always forced to prioritize goals and Kinkaid has done an excellent job as an advocate for the local coal industry.
+Mathers, who has also served as a commissioner, said those in the position are always forced to prioritize goals, and Kinkaid has done an excellent job as an advocate for the local coal industry.

-“You’ve got to pick and choose your battles and (Kinkaid’s) has been trying to keep the coal market going,” he said.
+“You’ve got to pick and choose your battles and (Kinkaid) has been trying to keep the coal market going,” he said.
 “People love him for that.”

-The Memorial Hospital Board of Trustees Chair Forrest Luke said Kinkaid has attended six out of twelve hospital board meetings but all three commissioners receive regular updates from the board at their weekly meetings.
+TMH Board of Trustees Chair Forrest Luke said Kinkaid has attended six out of 12 hospital board meetings, but all three commissioners receive regular updates from the board at their weekly meetings.

 Kinkaid’s previous experience as a board member has been beneficial to his current role as liaison, Luke said.